How Much Does a Sump Pump Cost to Install?

 A sump pump prevents basement flooding and damage to a home.
 In the end, the cost of the pump and installation is worth the benefits of installing a sump pump.

 A sump pump will impede flooding by directing water away from the basement and foundation.
-This will prevent water damage to your home and belongings.
-By draining the water away from your home, the sump pump can also put a stop to pooling water and excess moisture.
+This will prevent water damage to the home and the residents’ belongings, and therefore minimize water damage restoration costs.
+By draining the water away from the home, the sump pump can also put a stop to pooling water and excess moisture.

 Mold and mildew grow when an area is damp.
 Mold and mildew can cause structural damage to a home and severe health issues to those with allergies, asthma, or other respiratory illnesses.
 Sump pumps remove the problem of standing water and excess moisture where mold and mildew thrive.

 When water builds up around a home’s foundation, it can cause stress and cracks in the foundation.
 Since a sump pump removes and drains water away from the foundation, it aids in eliminating the dangerous pressure around the basement walls.
-This can result in fewer foundation cracks, and you’ll spend less on foundation repairs.
+This can result in fewer foundation cracks, and the homeowner will have lower foundation repair costs over time.

 Excess humidity can cause musty odors, growth of mold and mildew, and damage to the interior of the basement and appliances.
 By installing a dehumidifier and draining it to the sump pump basin, the sump pump can eliminate water in the basement that leads to excessive humidity levels.

 Standing water can cause electrical issues, wire damage, and damage to electronics.
 Standing water can even cause an electrical fire.
-A sump pump can help keep your electronics and your home safe by eliminating standing water and moisture issues.
+A sump pump can help keep the homeowner’s electronics and home safe by eliminating standing water and moisture issues.

 Sump pumps in a basement are a positive addition to a home.
 It signifies the homeowner has taken an active role in eliminating any potential water problems in the basement.
 Potential home buyers may see a sump pump as a worthwhile addition if the house is in an at-risk area for flooding.